What is a Cruise Ship Pilot? And What Do They Do?

 Like all great plans, it may need to change on the fly.
 Navigating a port is a dynamic exercise as conditions are constantly changing.

 During a manoeuvering, the pilot relays verbal instructions.
-They dictate the speed, thrusters, position of tug boats, etc.
+The pilot dictates the speed, thrusters, position of tug boats, and any other vital information to guide the captain through the waterway.

 While pilots may conduct the ship through the passage, the captain and team always dock and undock the boat.

-In ports where docking is particularly difficult, the port may employ “docking pilots” to aid with the maneuver.
+In ports where mooring is particularly difficult, the port may employ “docking pilots” to aid the maneuver.

 Why Are Pilots Necessary?

 The conditions of the port can be difficult for captains to navigate.
-Pilots are highly trained mariners with in-depth knowledge of the specific port and waterways.
+Pilots are highly trained mariners with in-depth knowledge of ports and waterways.

-A cruise ship relies on a pilot’s knowledge to safely navigate and maneuver the vessel.
+A cruise ship relies on a pilot’s knowledge to navigate and maneuver the vessel safely.
 Where port pilots are familiar with the port, captains and the ship’s officers have experience with the boat.

 How Do You Become a Cruise Ship Pilot?